-Many employers, especially in the construction industry, are repeatedly accused of
+Many employers in Germany, especially in the construction industry, are repeatedly accused of

 As a rule, each of these accusations entails criminal proceedings - albeit often wrongfully.

 In our experience, investigations into illegal employment essentially occur when

 Customs inspections are well known and often lead to follow-up procedures.
 What is less known is that the tax offices often exchange information with each other.
 Particularly if there is a suspicion of false invoices, this is often the reason for further checks and procedures.